Harits77/Healthlink-Pro-MERN-Project/README.md

 - Frontend: components live in `form/src/component`.
 Typical pages include `Login.jsx`, `Register.jsx`, `Booking.jsx`, `ViewPrescription.jsx`, etc.
 - Backend: models are in `server/models` (Booking, Doctor, Patient, Prescription).
 Controllers implement business logic in `server/controllers`.

+If you add authentication or other middleware, place it in the server and apply routes accordingly.

+## Scripts

+Check each `package.json` for available scripts.
+Typical commands:

+- Frontend: `npm run dev`, `npm run build`, `npm run preview`
+- Backend: `npm run dev` (if using nodemon) or `npm start`